The Qi Institute.com

 improves the flow of Qi in the body.

-All forms of Martial Arts, including Taiji Quan, and according to Dr. Stephen T.
+All forms of Martial Arts, including Taiji Quan, and according to Dr.

-of Qigong.
+form or another of Qigong.

 What is Meditation?